Kayseri University

 Kayseri University (Turkish Kayseri Üniversitesi), is a public university located in Kayseri, Turkey.
 It was founded on 18 May 2018 by the separation from Erciyes University.
 The main campus of Kayseri University, 15 Temmuz Campus, is located in Talas district.
-As of 2021, Kayseri University is one of three public university was established in Kayseri province.
+As of 2021, Kayseri University is one of three public university was established in Kayseri.

 Academic units

-As of 2021, the university has five faculties, one institute and eleven vocational schools.
+Kayseri University has 102 academic departments, most of which are organised into 6 faculties.
+These are responsible for the undergraduate programs.